We’ve asked our team of experienced, knowledgeable tutors for their best pieces of advice for distance learners and have compiled these for you below.

 - Be organised in your approach – half an hour’s work only when an opportunity crops up rarely gets things moving, whereas a strict study regime usually works wonders.

-9. Remember we are available on the phone for tutor support Monday to Thursday until 8pm.
+9. Remember we are available on the phone for tutor support Monday to Thursday until 8pm, Fridays until 5pm and on Saturday mornings too.

 10. As well as telling all your family and friends that you will not be available during specific times you should also switch off your phone.

-11. Around 6 hours of study per week, spread across two or three sessions is a good starting point and then you can see how it goes from there.
+11. Around six hours of study per week, spread across two or three sessions is a good starting point and then you can see how it goes from there.

 12. Don’t go too fast just because you can.
 Take each topic at a time and learn it thoroughly.
 Understanding is more important than simply knowing the mechanics of the mechanics of the calculation.